projectacrn/acrn-hypervisor/doc/introduction/index.rst

-  In this example, one post-launched User VM provides Human Machine Interface (HMI) capability, another provides Artificial Intelligence (AI) capability, some compute function is run the Kata Container, d the RTVM runs the soft Programmable Logic Controller (PLC) that requires hard real-time characteristics.
+  In this example, one post-launched User VM provides Human Machine Interface (HMI) capability, another provides Artificial Intelligence (AI) capability, some compute function is run the Kata Container, and the RTVM runs the soft Programmable Logic Controller (PLC) that requires hard real-time characteristics.